g10f/oidc-proxy/README.md

 #### **Google OpenID**

-Although the role extensions do require a Keycloak IDP or at the very least a IDP that produces a token which contains roles, there's nothing stopping you from using it against any OpenID providers, such as Google.
+Although the role extensions do require a DWBN-SSO IDP or at the very least a IDP that produces a token which contains roles, there's nothing stopping you from using it against any OpenID providers, such as Google.
 Go to the Google Developers Console and create a new application *(via "Enable and Manage APIs -> Credentials)*.
 Once you've created the application, take the client id, secret and make sure you've added the callback url to the application scope *(using the default this would be http://127.0.0.1:3000/oauth/callback)*

 ``` shell
 bin/keycloak-proxy \